UCL/rmcmc/joss/paper.md

 This is exemplified in the Barker proposal implementation, which allows customizing the distribution over the auxiliary variables used in generating the proposal.
-As discussed in @vogrinc2023optimal and illustrated in a package vignette, this can significantly improvement sampling efficiency in some cases.
+As discussed in @vogrinc2023optimal and illustrated in a package vignette, this can significantly improve sampling efficiency in some cases.
 `rmcmc` has a pure R codebase with minimal required dependencies, making it a lightweight addition to other projects.
 The package also interfaces with several others in addition to BridgeStan,